0422 428 584

 Graphic of local SEO audit and strategy process

-• How Google’s local algorithm actually works in 2026 (spoiler: it’s not what most agencies are still teaching)
+• How Google’s local algorithm actually works in 2026

 What Is Local SEO (And How It Works in 2026)